DJDanl/cpp-docs.pt-br/docs/mfc/reference/colecontrolsite-class.md

 ### <a name="return-value"></a>Valor de retorno

-Diferente de zero se for bem-sucedido, caso contrário, 0.
-Se for bem-sucedido, *piid* contém a ID de interface para a interface de eventos padrão do controle.
+Diferente de zero, se for bem-sucedido, caso contrário 0.
+Se for bem-sucedido, *piid* conterá a ID da interface para a interface de evento padrão do controle.

 ##  <a name="getexstyle"></a>  COleControlSite::GetExStyle